Celia Haddon

-Celia Haddon (born 1945) is a British journalist and author.
+Celia Haddon (born 1945) is a British journalist, author and expert on feline behaviour.
+Her books have sold over 1 million copies.

 Early life

-Haddon attended The School of St Helen and St Katherine, Abingdon and [Queen Anne's School].
+Haddon attended The School of St Helen and St Katherine, Abingdon and Queen Anne's School.
 She studied English Literature from 1962 to 1965 at Newnham College, Cambridge.
-She has later gained a BSc in applied animal behaviour from the University of Portsmouth and a masters with distinction in clinical animal behaviour from the University of Lincoln.
+She obtained a masters degree in clinical animal behaviour from the University of Lincoln in 2018.

 Career

 Her 40 published books include a series of best-selling small books about cats, most successful of which is One Hundred Ways for a Cat to Train its Human (Hodder & Stoughton 2001).
 She wrote three romances under the pseudonym Caroline Courtney.
 From 1996 to 2007 she wrote a weekly column as 'pet agony aunt' for the British daily newspaper, The Daily Telegraph.
 For her services to animal welfare she won the Blue Cross Award of 1997.